 Here's a passage that seems relevant.
 Our hero, Winston Smith, resident of Oceania and member of the INGSOC party, has taken a walk in the bad part of London, the part of town where the lower-class proles live, a place where Winston is not really supposed to go:

 In an angle formed by a projecting house-front three men were standing very close together, the middle one of them holding a folded-up newspaper which the other two were studying over his shoulder.
 Even before he was near enough to make out the expression on their faces, Winston could see absorption in every line of their bodies.
 It was obviously some serious piece of news that they were reading.
 He was a few paces away from them when suddenly the group broke up and two of the men were in violent altercation.
-For a moment they seemed almost on the point of blows.
+For a moment they seemed almost on the point of blows."The absence of any real intercommunication" Orwell predicted that truth was something which could be controlled.
+Of course Orwell didn't predict the Internet.
+Nor could he predict that the Internet would enhance the absence of intercommunication.

 "Can’t you bleeding well listen to what I say?
 I tell you no number ending in seven ain’t won for over fourteen months!"